simse/datahoarder/README.md

 Datahoarder is a Python app for hoarding data.
 </p>

-# About
+## About
-Datahoarder is a project that allows you to download massive amounts of data from various sources, while stayig up to date.
+**THIS IS STILL EARLY ALPHA.** Datahoarder is a project that allows you to download massive amounts of data from various sources, while stayig up to date.
 Within the app, you'll find many different sources to hoard everything from Linux Distros to Creative Commons sound effects, whatever floats your boat!

-# THIS IS A BETA

-# Installation
+## Installation
 You are advised to use the Docker image like so:
 ```
 docker pull simsemand/datahoarder